CLRX/CLRX-mirror/doc/GcnInstrsSmem.md

 Value of the IMM determines meaning of the OFFSET field:

-* IMM=1 - OFFSET holds a dword offset to SBASE.
+* IMM=1 - OFFSET holds a byte offset to SBASE.
 * IMM=0 - OFFSET holds number of SGPR that holds byte offset to SBASE.

 For S_LOAD_DWORD\* instructions, 2 SBASE SGPRs holds an base 48-bit address and a